These are the best places to travel this summer

 To the south, stylish Old Town hangs on to its free-spirited, bohemian past with artsy bars and the improv-comedy bastion Second City.

-Lodgings in this area range from hotels to B&Bs and hostels, and they have lots of character.
+Lodgings in this area include hotels, B&Bs and hostels, and they have lots of character.
 They're near fun nightlife, and some are a short walk to Lincoln Park, the zoo and beaches.
 They're a bit removed from downtown's sights, however.
 It's also a popular neighborhood for short-term apartment rentals.

 High-end restaurants such as Alinea and Boka hold court here, but Lincoln Park caters to budget tastes too, thanks to the student population of DePaul University.

 Old Town's options are quieter and quainter.
-This is a great area to catch some top-notch live performances in the evenings, with numerous options ranging from blues and rock music to comedy improv and dramatic plays.
+This is a great area to catch some excellent live performances in the evenings, with numerous options such as blues and rock music, comedy improv, and dramatic plays.

 Best neighborhood for luxury